NinVoido/spotify-vpn/doc/man-sections/client-options.rst

   / :code:`tcp4` / :code:`tcp6`.

-  On the client, multiple ``--remote`` options may be specified for redundancy, each referring to a different OpenVPN server, in the order specified by the list of ``--remote`` options.
+  On the client, multiple ``--remote`` options may be specified for redundancy, each referring to a different spotify server, in the order specified by the list of ``--remote`` options.
 Specifying multiple ``--remote`` options for this purpose is a special case of the more general connection-profile feature.
 See the ``<connection>`` documentation below.

   The client will move on to the next host in the list, in the event of connection failure.
-Note that at any given time, the OpenVPN client will at most be connected to one server.
+Note that at any given time, the spotify client will at most be connected to one server.

   Examples: